 A Revolutionary Approach to the Real-Time Analysis of Breath

-At last, a thermal desorption system is available that can be used with both GC/MS and SIFT-MS and has the large sample capacity, that enables the speed of SIFT-MS to be used to quickly analyse large batches of samples.
+At last, a thermal desorption system is available that can be used with both GC/MS and SIFT-MS and has the large sample capacity, that enables the speed of SIFT-MS to be used to quick breath analysis of large batches of samples.

-Researchers looking at disease biomarkers in breath have used a variety of analytical instruments (GC/MS, SIFT-MS and IMS), however, until recently research in this area has been limited by the access to commercially available instruments that combine good analytical performance with reliability and practicality.
+Researchers looking at disease biomarkers in breath have used a variety of analytical instruments (GC/MS, SIFT-MS and IMS).
+However, until recently, research in this area has been limited by the access to commercially available instruments.
+Especially those that combine good analytical performance with reliability and practicality.

 Whilst IMS, DMS, FAIMS instruments are compact and offer potential for direct sampling at the point of care, their performance is compromised by limited selectivity, sensitivity and dynamic range.
 They are however easy to deploy at the point-of-care (bedside/clinical).